aws-powertools/powertools-lambda-typescript/packages/batch/README.md

 ### Using Lambda Layer

 This helps us understand who uses Powertools for AWS Lambda (TypeScript) in a non-intrusive way, and helps us gain future investments for other Powertools for AWS Lambda languages.
-When [using Layers](https://docs.powertools.aws.dev/lambda/typescript/latest/#lambda-layer), you can add Powertools as a dev dependency (or as part of your virtual env) to not impact the development process.
+When [using Layers](https://docs.powertools.aws.dev/lambda/typescript/latest/#lambda-layer), you can add Powertools as a dev dependency to not impact the development process.

-## Credits

-Credits for the Lambda Powertools for AWS Lambda (TypeScript) idea go to [DAZN](https://github.com/getndazn) and their [DAZN Lambda Powertools](https://github.com/getndazn/dazn-lambda-powertools/).

 ## License